 By Tim Riley

-If you find yourself in this situation, here are 10 quick cleaning tips to make the best first impression.
+If you find yourself having to meet a client at home, here are ten quick cleaning tips to make the best first impression.

 1. First Impressions Count

 Walk up to your door while looking through the eyes of your client.
 Notice what areas look the worst and tackle them first.
 Spend the most time and effort cleaning up areas that will provide the most noticeable improvement.
 Vacuuming your child's playroom can wait until later.

 Set time limits for your cleaning activities.
 When a task takes longer than the allotted time, consider moving on to something which can offer better results.
 The goal is to get the most productivity out of the limited time you have available.

 3. Get Organized